 When I first started blogging in 2017, sometimes I felt like I was just talking to myself half the time.
 I could almost hear an echo.
 The two views a day from people no doubt accidentally stumbling on my site and hastily exiting was actually quite amusing.

 I’m now reaching all time visitor highs month on month as Google slowly begins to reward me for my SEO efforts, regular posts and as I gradually create a loyal reader base.
+I’m even now earning a bit of coin.

 It’s been a real slow journey though.
 All the stuff you read online from other bloggers about how they earned X amount of money in their first year of blogging or how they reached Y amount of traffic in six months is pretty rare.
 They’re probably trying to sell you a course or e-book.